+Figure 4.4: Summary of an ISDN call setup and Release

-Table 4.3 presents some bit count metrics on the ISDN signaling flow.
+Table 4.4 presents some bit count metrics on the ISDN signaling flow.

-ISDN signaling bitcount summary Number le = 8
+ISDN signaling bitcount summary Number length = 8

 L3 L2+L3 L2 overhead %

 Call setup signaling (enblock) 536 664 24 %

 Avg message in call setup 134 166

 Call setup and release total 728 952 31 %

 Avg message in total 104 136

 Conclusion on ISDN signaling efficiency

 The signaling transfer delay occurs due to the need to transfer the signaling bits on a signaling channel of finite speed.
 We calculate signaling transfer using formula 1.

 Transfer delay = size/signaling channel speed.

-The total signaling transfer delay for call setup on a 2B+D access is less than 50 ms and total delay including also call release is slightly above 60 ms.
+The total signaling transfer delay for call setup on a 2B+D access is less than 50 ms and total delay including also call release is slightly above 60 ms. Considering that the human reaction time is somewhere between 150ms and 200ms and that people are rarely irritated if they need to wait for less than 2s, ISDN signaling is fast in human terms.
+When DSS1 used over PRI, signaling delay is about 1⁄2 of the numbers shown here.